April 20, 2023

 • Who was the first Prime Minister?

-• Can you name all of Malaysia's prime ministers?
+• Can you name all the Prime Ministers?

 Malaysian PR (Permit Masuk): Police Interview for Spouse